d12frosted/elpa-mirror/gnu/denote-readme.txt

   Function `denote-retrieve-front-matter-keywords-value'
         Return keywords value from `FILE' front matter per `FILE-TYPE'.
 The return value is a list of strings.
-To get a combined string the way it would appear in a Denote file name, use `denote-retrieve-front-matter-keywords-value-as-string'.

-  Function `denote-retrieve-front-matter-keywords-value-as-string'
-        Return keywords value from `FILE' front matter per `FILE-TYPE'.
-The return value is a string, with the underscrore as a separator between individual keywords.
-To get a list of strings instead, use
-        `denote-retrieve-front-matter-keywords-value' (the current
-        function uses that internally).

   Function `denote-retrieve-front-matter-keywords-line'
         Return keywords line from `FILE' front matter per `FILE-TYPE'.

+  Function `denote-add-prompts'
+        Add list of `ADDITIONAL-PROMPTS' to `denote-prompts'.
+This is best done inside of a `let' to create a wrapper function around `denote', `denote-rename-file', and generally any command that consults the value of `denote-prompts'.

   Function `denote-signature-prompt'
         Prompt for signature string.
 With optional `INITIAL-SIGNATURE'